Pat McInally: Regular season

+Playoffs

 Life after football

-McInally married actress Leslie Bevis in 1984.
-They have two children and reside in Huntington Beach, California.
+McInally married Leslie Bevis (not the actor) in 1984.
+They have two children.

-McInally conceived the Starting Lineup series of action figures circa 1986, the final year of his career, and pitched the idea to Kenner, a leading producer of toys.
+McInally conceived the Starting Lineup series of action figures circa 1985, the final year of his career, and pitched the idea to Kenner, a leading producer of toys.
 Kenner agreed to develop it and the line became a top seller.
 Kenner was later sold to Hasbro.
 McInally himself was not included in the Starting Lineup line until a 10th-anniversary figure of him was released in 1997.

 "SLUs," as collectors call the figures, were discontinued after the 2001 Major League Baseball season.

 The action figures generated $700 million in sales.
 McInally received royalties in retirement.

+In 1986, McInally worked as a color commentator on college football games for one season on ESPN with play-by-play announcer Mike Patrick.
+He was replaced on the broadcasts by Lee Corso.

 McInally founded Good Sports For Life, an organization that, according to McInally, "is dedicated to working with partners to improve youth sports by promoting meaningful participation, improved performance, personal growth, and creating positive experiences for the 37 million kids playing sports today."
 He writes regular columns on behalf of the organization that appear on NFL.com.
 For years he wrote a newspaper column nationally syndicated by King Features, "Pat Answers for Kids."
 The column, which first ran in the Cincinnati Enquirer, eventually appeared in newspapers nationwide including the Chicago Tribune and the Boston Globe.

 In 2006, the Wonderlic Company named McInally its director of marketing and testing to help student athletes prepare for the SAT.

-McInally coached high school football at Brethren Christian High School in Huntington Beach, California, and from 2014-2016 his teams posted the highest winning percentage in Orange County, California.
+McInally coached high school football at Brethren Christian High School in Huntington Beach, California, and from 2014 to 2016 his teams posted the highest winning percentage in Orange County, California.

 McInally founded the College Sports Connections Foundation, a non-profit organization dedicated to helping student-athletes from economically challenged families.
 The foundation assisted these scholar-athletes with test preparation (ACT/SAT), mentorship, and consulting in the college search process.

 McInally is also a children's book collector.
 In 2009, he was reported to have sold at auction for $115,000 a rare edition of Alice's Adventures in Wonderland by Lewis Carroll, which had been given to the real Alice, Alice Liddell.